 Note that these are two standalone courses which will each come with a CE certificate.
 Instructions for obtaining a DEA waiver will be sent upon completion of the 24 hours of training.

-(February 21, 2017) Here are updates to the three aspects of the buprenorphine waiver process for APRNs: the required 24 hours of education, the process for issuing buprenorphine waivers, and the regulations for implementing the CARA 2016 legislation.
+(May 19, 2017) Here are updates to the three aspects of the MAT waiver process for APRNs: the required 24 hours of education, the process for issuing MAT waivers, and the regulations for implementing the CARA 2016 legislation.

 - Educational Content for Required Training

-- OMB Approval of Buprenorphine Waiver Issuance Process
+- OMB Approval of MAT Waiver Issuance Process

-NPs and PAs who have completed the 24 hours of required training may seek to obtain a DATA 2000-waiver for up to 30 patients may apply by completing an electronic copy of the Notification of Intent Form.
-They must also email (email@example.com) or fax (301.576.5237) a copy of their training certificate(s) to the Center for Substance Abuse Treatment (CSAT).
+NPs and PAs who have completed the 24 hours of required training may seek to obtain a DATA 2000 waiver for up to 30 patients by completing the Waiver Notification Form.
+Effective February 27, 2017, SAMHSA will only accept electronic submissions of the NOI.
+NPs and PAs may send copies of their training certificates to firstname.lastname@example.org or faxed them to 301-576-5237.

 These waiver applications will be forwarded to the DEA, which will assign the NP or PA a special identification number.
 DEA regulations require this number to be included on all buprenorphine prescriptions for opioid dependency treatment, along with the NP’s or PA’s regular DEA registration number.
 SAMHSA shall review waiver applications within 45 days of receipt.
 If approved, NPs and PAs will receive a letter via email that confirms their waiver and includes their prescribing identification number.

 No further HHS regulation is needed before eligible NPs or PAs with a properly authorized wavier can begin prescribing buprenorphine, subject to applicable statutory patient limits.